pyne/pyne/docs/theorymanual/spatial_solvers.rst

 the outflow face moments and substituted into the nodal balance relations Eq.
 2.23 which are then solved for the (Λ + 1) 3 unknown nodal flux moments (NEFD algorithm),"(1, p.37)

+.. _dgfem:
 *****************************
-DGFEM General Theory
+DGFEM General
 *****************************

-The DGFEM solvers use the Discontinuous Galerkin Finite Element Method (DGFEM) to solve the SN equations.
-These use identical polynomial test and trial function spaces that are typically substituted into the weak form and tested against all members of the test space to obtain a per-cell system of equations."
-(1, p.25)
+The Discontinuous Galerkin Finite Element Method (DGFEM) solver uses identical test and trial function spaces that are typically substituted into the weak form of the transport equation and tested against all members of the test space to obtain a per-cell system of equations.
-"In summary two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the complete family and (2) the Lagrange family."
+Two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the complete family and (2) the Lagrange family."
 (1,p27)

 "Assume that we formulate our function spaces such that we solve for point values of the flux, i.e. we use